Nonparametric Variable Screening with Optimal Decision Stumps: Proof of Theorems and

 In this section we use Proposition \ref{proposition lipschitz} and Proposition \ref{proposition monotone} along with Lemma \ref{delta-tail-2} to complete the proofs of Theorem \ref{theorem lipschitz ii} and Theorem \ref{theorem monotone ii}.

-\begin{proof}[Proof of Theorem \ref{theorem lipschitz ii}] The key idea is to show that the high probability lower bound on the relevant variables from Proposition \ref{proposition lipschitz} is larger than the high probability upper bound on the impurity reduction of irrelevant variables from Lemma \ref{delta-tail-2}.
+\begin{proof}[Proof of Theorem \ref{theorem lipschitz ii}] The high-level idea is to show that the upper and lower bounds on the impurity reductions for irrelevant and relevant variables from Lemma \ref{delta-tail-2} and Proposition \ref{proposition lipschitz}, respectively, are well-separated.

 By Proposition \ref{proposition lipschitz} for all variables $j \in \calS$ and a union bound, we see that with probability at least $1- s(4n+2)\exp(- C_1 n v)$, we have

 By Lemma \ref{delta-tail-2} and applying a union bound over all $ p-s $ variables in $ \calS^c $, we have that with probability at least $ 1- 4n(p-s)\exp(-n\xi^2/(12(B^2+\sigma^2))) $ that